fizhou/cmpm-121-f25-d3-fiona/PLAN.md

 - [x] use loops to draw a whole grid of cells on the map
 - [x] clickable grid of cells to pick up and drop token
 - [x] crafting of tokens

+## D3.B: Globe-Spanning Gameplay

+Key Technical Challenge: Can you set up your implementation to support gameplay anywhere in the real world, not just locations near our classroom?
+Key Gameplay Challenge: Can players craft an even higher value token by moving to other locations to get access to additional crafting materials?

+### Steps

+- [ ] replace logic that uses lat, lng with i, j identifiers
+- [ ] create small helper functions for coordinate conversion
+- [ ] render cells across the entire map
+- [ ] add player movement controls
+- [ ] add nearby player cell only interaction
+- [ ] make cells memoryless when not in view
+- [ ] update token crafting goal to a larger value
+- [ ] add moveend event to spawn and despawn cells